-Black Mesa Nature Preserve is located in Oklahoma's panhandle along the tri-state border with Colorado and New Mexico.
+Black Mesa State Park and Nature Preserve is located in Oklahoma's panhandle along the tri-state border with Colorado, New Mexico and Texas.
 Black Mesa takes its name from the layer of black lava rock that coated the mesa about 30 million years ago.
-Visitors to the preserve can hike to the top of the plateau, Oklahoma's highest point at 4,973 feet above sea level!
+Visitors to the preserve can hike to the top of the plateau, Oklahoma's highest point at 4,973 feet above sea level.

 Black Mesa is a birder's paradise any time of the year.
 Golden eagles, scaled quail, black-billed magpies and pinyon jays are just a few of the birds that may be observed.
-Black bear, bobcat, mountain lion, mule deer, bighorn sheep and antelope are some of the mammals that may be seen in the mesa region.
+Black bear, bobcat, mountain lion, mule deer, bighorn sheep and antelope are some of the mammals you might also spot while hiking around.

 In addition to being an excellent location for wildlife watching, Black Mesa boasts some of the darkest nighttime skies on publicly accessible land in the country.
-The dark skies draw countless astronomy enthusiasts to the area every year as they make star gazing ideal.
-The state park is especially popular each August when the annual Perseid meteor shower is visible.
-It is one of the most viewed meteor showers in the Northern Hemisphere and is best seen from remote areas such as the Oklahoma panhandle.
+The dark skies draw countless astronomy enthusiasts every year for ideal star gazing conditions, most especially, in August when the annual Perseid meteor shower is visible.